tvories/terraform-vsphere-talos/README.md

 - [ ] Add ability to specify your own init/controlplane/join yaml configuration files
 - [ ] Move all key generation to terraform (waiting on https://github.com/hashicorp/terraform-provider-tls/pull/85)
 - [ ] Support the ability to specify kubernetes cluster network customization
+- [ ] Support the ability to deploy the cluster to different datastores